dialogue-host/requirements/README.md

 ### Decentralized

 - **Private**: Guarantee personal data sovereignty and communication confidentiality.
-- **Transparent**: Actively expose and explain the platform's code, protocols, algoriths and community processes to enable informed user participation and control.
+- **Transparent**: Actively expose and explain the platform's code, protocols, algorithms and community processes to enable informed user participation and control.
 - **Empowering**: Entrust people with control over their digital environment and enable them to decide on contents they want to be exposed to or to moderate.

 ### Social Platform